Abhinand-J/focus/README.md

     * activates/deactivates extension
     * allows user to update blocked sites (add/remove)
         * only the base list (stored in block-list.js) is maintained between sessions

-Known Bugs:
-* currently, accessing a blacklisted site from an unblocked tab is not handled.